Q: Is the Ruqyah course accredited by any Sheikh?

 Each scholar or practitioner of Ruqyah has his or her own techniques and they are more than welcome to develop their own course championing their opinion.
 However, this course is primarily designed to set a bench-mark of Ruqyah in the western world, therefore will not be biased towards certain opinions in the Muslims world.

-Q: But I live far away.
+Q: But I live far away from Sheffield.
 When are you coming to my city?

 Q: What about international students?
 How do we join if we’re not even in the UK?